Skip to content

 sudo bleep ca trust

-- name: Start Bleep proxy
+- name: Start Bleep protection

 run: |

-bleep start --no-system-proxy --mode enforcing &
+bleep start --mode enforcing &

 eval $(bleep env)